How to Protect your Floors and Carpet on Moving Day

 Protect Carpet with Carpet Masking

 Protect carpet by laying a carpet mask.
 Similar to stretch wrap, a carpet mask provides a reliable layer of protection from dirt.
 Carpet masking is relatively affordable, especially when compared to the cost of replacing or cleaning your current carpet.
 The most common size is 24" x 200' and will vary in price, usually between $30-$60.
+You can find affordable carpet masking on Amazon.
 Carpet masks have self adhesive, install easily and have non-slip surfaces.

 Use Shoe Booties

 Consider having the movers wear shoe covers.
 Most commonly used for home services personnel, shoe covers are both affordable and reliable.
 Better yet, shoe covers offer additional floor and carpet protection from water and dirt.

 If you have really heavy furniture and will need to use dollies within your home you may want to consider plywood.
 Plywood can be used to create a temporary floor over your existing flooring.
 If plywood is not available consider using dollies with rubber wheels instead of metal.